OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 2.  **The Container is a Performant Index:** `DataContainer` objects (e.g., `FixedArrayContainer`) are used by managers (`RunState`, `BattleManager`) to provide fast, location-based lookups.
 These containers hold only UUIDs and act as a disposable index into the master instance dictionary.
 They are not a source of truth for any data besides the ordering of UUIDs in a location.
 If a container's index were to become corrupted, it could be rebuilt from the instance data, ensuring the game's state is never permanently lost.

 3.  **Managers are Authoritative Operators:** Managers like `InventoryManager` contain the stateless logic (the "verbs") that operates on the data.
 They are responsible for correctly executing the **Golden Rule of State Synchronization**: any operation that moves an instance *must* update both the `DataContainer` (the index) and the `GachaBallInstance`'s properties (the truth) in a single, atomic operation.

+4.  **Inversion of Control for Transient Dependencies:** To prevent circular preload dependencies, transient objects (like `BattleManager`) must register themselves with persistent objects (like `GameManager`) rather than persistent objects searching for transient objects.
+This follows the principle that persistent Autoload singletons should not query the scene tree during preload validation, as this can create unresolvable dependency loops.
 1.2 Directory Structure
 Generated code
 res://